-Although the big brands spend a lot on their marketing and promotion of their product, the product now brings at its higher point by their marketing and advertisement.
+Although the big brands spend a lot on their marketing and promotion of their mouse, the item now brings at its higher point by their marketing and advertisement.
 These gaming mice are super hyped because of marketing, but it is not the only thing that we should look for.

 There are a lot of brands and companies which make gaming mice.
 But we revealed some brands there, like SteelSeries, Razer, and Logitech, which are highly trustworthy and have been around for a long time.
 These all brands are good to use; they all come down with the features which a user wants to see in a gaming mouse, and the mouse will benefit you and your playstyle.

 When you want to play with high accuracy, you will want to play on a lower DPI level.
 This means the DPI level will remain about 200-800 DPI.
 It is necessary to set your in-game mouse sensitivity, which can match up with how you play.
 You can adjust your DPI by assisting the mouse driver software you may use for gaming.